bevyengine/bevy-website/content/news/2021-04-06-bevy-0.5/index.md

 <div class="release-feature-authors">authors: @mockersf</div>

 Previously it was hard to interact with GLTF assets because scenes / meshes / textures / and materials were only loaded as "sub assets".
-Thanks to the new top level {{rust_type(type="struct" crate="bevy_gltf" version="0.5.0" name="Gltf")}} asset type, it is now possible to navigate the contents of the GLTF asset:
+Thanks to the new top level {{rust_docs(type="struct" crate="bevy_gltf" version="0.5.0" name="Gltf")}} asset type, it is now possible to navigate the contents of the GLTF asset:

 ```rust
 // load GLTF asset on startup